The Four Stages of a Coaching Assignment: A Coach's Perspective

 - Your commitment to supervision and your own continuous development

-The shortlisting process often involves going through a selection process to get on a register of pre-approved coaches, from which the sponsor and /or player can select.
+The shortlisting process often involves going through a selection process to get on a register of pre-approved coaches, from which the sponsor and /or coachee can select.

-- the player has agreed goals with the line manager, at least in principle?
+- The coachee agreed with goals with the line manager, at least in principle?

-- it is clear what the lines of communication are if there is a sponsor other than the line manager?
-Who is signing/owns the contract?
+- It is clear what the lines of communication are if there is a sponsor other than the line manager.
+Who is signing/owning the contract?